Cucumbertown: Background and history

 Cucumbertown was co-founded by Ex-Zynga employee Cherian Thomas, Chris Luscher, a partner at Web development firm Information Architects, Arun Prabhakar, a software engineer, and Dan Hauk, Tumblr theme designer.
 Cherian Thomas, an engineer based in Bangalore was passionate about food and he kept recording his thoughts on cooking and publishing systematically.
 Thomas, once, e-mailed Chris Luscher, partner of Information Architects, one of the leading design firms in the world, based in Zurich.
 Chris Luscher shared his passion in cooking and agreed to partner with him.
 Thomas then brought on board Arun Prabhakar, his junior at Model Engineering College, and Dan Hauk, a leading American designer.
 Cucumbertown is named after a mythical town, Vellarikka Pattanam (വെള്ളരിക്കാപ്പട്ടണം) in the Malayalam language.
-The most of the founders, a team of 4 people across 3 continents, never met face to face until the launch of the company.
+Most of the founders, a team of 4 people across 3 continents, never met face to face until the launch of the company.
 Dan Hauk left Cucumbertown in August 2013.